Beagle125/CCPROG1-MachineProject/README.md

 12. return bCorrect

-###Notes Regarding issues and bugs
+##Notes Regarding issues and bugs
 1. main()
     i.
 Bug 1 is unresolved
 2. answerSequence
     i.
 Bug 1 is unresolved
     ii.
 Bug 2 is resolved where if the sequence is letters it only goes up. iii.
-Bug 3 is unresolved.
+Bug 3 is resolved.